 Fry for 2-3 minutes on each side until reddish-golden-brown and fragrant.

 Allow the fritters to cool for at least 10 minutes on a wire rack before dipping each fritter on both sides in the glaze.
 Allowing them to cool a bit before glazing will allow the outside of the fritters to be crispier.
-Return the dripping fritters to the wire rack for the glaze to set up for 5 minutes before serving.
+Return the dripping fritters to the wire rack for the glaze to set up for 5 minutes before serving with steaming hot cup of coffee or bandrek.

 Different fun fritter variations based on this recipe.